lespicker/jekyll-bootstrap/workshops/acadia.markdown

 > To sum it up, Les' Acadia workshop was a wonderful experience.
 Acadia is incredibly beautiful, and I have some wonderful memories and images that I will treasure. <cite>John Sternbergh, North Carolina </cite>

+### 2011-2014 Acadia Workshops

+> Due to a hurricane well offshore, we had three days of overcast skies and wind.
+Les was still able to find great locations for us to photograph.
+If one location didn't work out, he knew another.
+It was a small group and we quickly all became friends.

+> As a result of this workshop I never look at things the same.
+I am ALWAYS looking for the composition and the best way to take the photograph.  <cite>Jim Leary, Walpole, Massachusetts</cite>

+> I attended the workshop in Acadia National Park with Lester Picker in October 2014.
+I have attended many photography workshops, and this was one of the best.
+Les is quite knowledgeable, both of all matters concerning photography and of Acadia NP.
+He is friendly and approachable, and provided much assistance and many useful ideas in the field.
+The workshop was well organized and run.
+I highly recommend both Les and the Acadia workshop. <cite>Peter Curato</cite>

+> Eight other folks and I spent the better part of four photography-packed days exploring Mt.
+Desert Island under Les Picker's guidance.
+His depth of knowledge of the landscape, history and biology of the island informed our photography and took us to places that most other workshops just don't see.
+Les provided itineraries that were well-balanced between iconic locations (Cadillac Mountain, Bass Harbor Lighthouse) and out-of-the-way gems.
+When the weather turned against us Saturday morning, he led a stimulating, free-wheeling discussion in which all of the participants shared freely some of their favorite tools and photographic tricks.
+That afternoon we capitalized on the rain with a hike to Hemlock Falls (in full flow!) on Parkman Mountain.
+Each evening we capped the day's work with a review of the day's events and Les' insightful critiques of a few of our images.

+> Les proved to be a great workshop instructor.
+He was attentive to the varied skill levels and needs that all of us brought to the event and was readily available in the field to provide technical assistance and one-on-one teaching.
+As someone who probably has better technique than vision, I really appreciated his gentle challenges to try new things.

+> To sum up, this was a great experience!
+Mt.
+Desert Island and Acadia National Park in the fall are unbelievably beautiful, and Les Picker allowed us to take maximum advantage of our time there.
+I know that he is planning to offer this workshop again next year, and I can recommend it without reservation. <cite>Dave Soderlund, New York</cite>